kubedb/docs/docs/guides/pgbouncer/monitoring/setup-grafana-dashboard.md

 - To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/concepts/database-monitoring/overview.md).

-- You need to have monitoring enabled using either [Builtin Prometheus](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md) or [CoreOS Prometheus Operator](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md).
+- You need to have monitoring enabled using either [Builtin Prometheus](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md) or [Prometheus operator](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md).

 - To keep everything isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
 We are going to deploy database in `demo` namespace.